TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Power----Detailed-Design.md

 ### 3) Boost converter stresses

 - **Output power:**
+  - 24 V × 12 A = 288 W (motor stall only)

+- **System-level peak planning condition:**
+  - For short-duration transients, the 24 V bus is conservatively budgeted at up to ~16 A, which includes drivetrain stall current plus transient input current drawn by downstream buck converters (Jetson, servo rails, and auxiliary loads).

+- **Worst-case peak output power:**
-  - At 24 V and 16 A, output power is 384 W.
+  - 24 V × 16 A = 384 W

-- **Battery current needed:**
+- **Battery current at peak:**
   Assuming 90% converter efficiency:
    - Battery current ≈ 384 / (0.9 × 11.1) ≈ 38.4 A.